 - Record-keeping and documentation violations

-- Prescription violations / non-therapeutic prescribing practices
+- Prescription violations or non-therapeutic prescribing practices

-- Probation / restricted privilege violations
+- Probation or restricted privilege violations

 TMB Proceedings: Potential for Major Penalties

 TMB disciplinary proceedings arising from complaints or adverse peer reviews can have varying timelines and repercussions, and create the need to tailored response strategies.
-Although cases vary, immediate and preventative action is critical to mitigating protracted, contested, and high-stakes proceedings – and potentially devastating penalties.
+Although cases vary, immediate and preventive action is critical to mitigating protracted, contested, and high-stakes proceedings – and potentially devastating penalties.

-- State Office of Administrative Hearings (SOAH)
+- If an Agreed Order cannot be reached, the matter is raised to the State Office of Administrative Hearings (SOAH)

-Hendershot, Cannon & Hisey: Representation for Physicians & Health Care Providers
+Hendershot Cowart P.C.: Representation for Physicians & Health Care Providers

 The regulatory landscape surrounding Texas Medical Board (TMB) proceedings and related health care investigations has intensified in recent years, and are contentious and concerning for the naïve, unprepared, or unrepresented physician.
 No matter the basis for these actions, they demand the attention of proven lawyers.With extensive experience in health care matters involving state and federal regulatory / licensing authorities, our attorneys guide clients through high-stakes proceedings that put privileges, personal reputations, and professional careers on the line.
 To speak with a lawyer, call (713) 909-7323 or contact us online